Xavi009/Xavi009.github.io/README.md

-# Xavi009.github.io
+# Welcome to my website
-Personal website outlining some stuff I've done
+It outlines things I've done on my free time but it takes forever and a lot of motivation to document everything so it's incomplete.